 There are six themed "lands" at DCA, not including Buena Vista Street.
 A left turn at the hub leads you to Hollywood Land, celebrating California's history as the film capital of the world.
 Grizzly Peak (which absorbed the former Condor Flats area) is reminiscent of the Pacific Northwest woods, while Pacific Wharf nods to Monterey's Cannery Row.
 You'll find Grizzly Peak by taking the first right as you approach the hub, though you must walk two-thirds of the way around the mountain to reach its namesake raft ride.
 Pacific Wharf is situated along a kidney shaped lake, and can be accessed by following the walkway emanating from the hub at 7 o'clock and winding around Grizzly Peak.

-A fifth land, a bug's land, is situated opposite the Golden Vine Winery and can be reached by taking the same route.
-The sixth land, Paradise Pier, recalls seaside amusement parks of the first half of the 20th century.
+A fourth land, a bug's land, is situated opposite the Golden Vine Winery and can be reached by taking the same route.
+The fifth land, Paradise Pier, recalls seaside amusement parks of the first half of the 20th century.
 It is situated in the southwest corner of the park, around the large lake.
 Cars Land is the sixth land, claiming a former parking lot behind the Pacific Wharf and Hollywood Land, with its primary entrance across from the Golden Vine Winery.

 You can often save time waiting in line by taking advantage of single-rider lines, a separate line for people who are alone or don't mind riding alone or with a stranger.
 The objective of single-rider lines is to fill odd spaces left by groups who don't quite fill the entire ride vehicle.
 Because there aren't many singles and most groups aren't willing to split up, single-rider lines are usually much shorter than the regular line.
 Five attractions at DCA offer single-rider lines: California Screamin', Goofy's Sky School, Grizzly River Run, Radiator Springs Racers, and Soarin' Over California.